-The term 'Welfare Economics' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Welfare Economics' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Welfare economics concentrates its studies on the best possible allocation for goods and resources in an economy.
 It looks at the ways that allocating such resources will impact the welfare of overall society.
 This pertains to the school of thought on the distribution of income and the ways that this will influence the overall good of society.

 As such this becomes a subjective form of study.
 It assigns quantities to usefulness and welfare so that it can develop models to measure the improvements of individuals.
 This science came into its own as a clearly articulated economics theory branch in the years of the twentieth century.

 Writers before the development of welfare economics thought of general welfare as only the sum total of satisfaction of all people living inside an economy.
 After this, later thinkers decided that it might not be realistic to measure even a single individual’s level of satisfaction.
 They made the case that it was not possible to compare two different people’s individual levels of well being.
 They skeptically considered the long held belief that poor people gain greater satisfaction than the rich do when they realize an income increase.

 Today the branch of welfare economics considers both how resources are distributed and the way that this determines the aggregate level of contentedness within the society and economy.
 It does it on both an individual level and a total societal level.
 The theory seeks to determine an ideal distribution of resources for the maximum happiness of all its members to be achieved.

 Welfare economics makes use of the techniques and point of view in microeconomics.
 It can also be combined to produce a macroeconomic conclusion.
 There are those economists who follow this branch of economics who argue that higher levels of all- around social good can be attained if the government will redistribute incomes fairly in the economy.